Ruscism: Characteristics

-In 2017, Yuliia Strebkova of Igor Sikorsky Kyiv Polytechnic Institute indicated that Ruscism in combination with Ukrainophobia constitutes the ethno-national vector of the more broad Russian neo-imperial ideological doctrine of "Russian world".
+In 2017, Yuliia Strebkova of Igor Sikorsky Kyiv Polytechnic Institute indicated that Ruscism in combination with Ukrainophobia constitutes the ethno-national vector of the broader Russian neo-imperial ideological doctrine of the "Russian world".

-In 2018, Borys Demyanenko (Pereiaslav-Khmelnytskyi State Pedagogical University) in his paper Ruscism' as a quasi-ideology of the post-Soviet imperial revenge" defined Ruscism as a misanthropic ideology and an eclectic mixture of imperial neocolonialism, great-power chauvinism, nostalgia for the Soviet past, and religious traditionalism.
-Demyanenko considers that in internal domestic policy, Ruscism manifests itself in a violation of human rights along with a freedom of thought, persecution of dissidents, propaganda, ignoring of democratic procedures.
-While in foreign policy, Ruscism demonstrates itself in a violation of international law, imposing its own version of historical truth, the justification of occupation and annexation of the territories of other states.
+In 2018, Borys Demyanenko in his paper "Ruscism as a quasi-ideology of the post-Soviet imperial revenge" defined Ruscism as an eclectic mixture of imperial neocolonialism, great-power chauvinism, nostalgia for the Soviet Union, and religious traditionalism.
+Demyanenko considers that in internal policy, Ruscism manifests itself in human rights violations, persecution of dissidents, and ignoring of democratic procedures, while in foreign policy it manifests in violations of international law and justification of occupations.

-Political scientist Stanislav Belkovsky argues that Ruscism is disguised as anti-fascism, but has a fascist face and essence.
-Political scientist Ruslan Kliuchnyk notes that the Russian elite considers itself entitled to build its own "sovereign democracy" without reference to Western standards, but taking into account Russia's traditions of state-building.
-Administrative resources in Russia are one of the means of preserving the democratic facade, which hides the mechanism of absolute manipulation of the will of citizens.
-Russian political scientist Andrey Piontkovsky argues that the ideology of Ruscism is in many ways similar to Nazism, with the speeches of President Vladimir Putin reflecting similar ideas to those of Adolf Hitler.
+Political scientist Stanislav Belkovsky argues that Ruscism is disguised as anti-fascism, but has a fascist essence.
+Political scientist Ruslan Kliuchnyk notes that the Russian elite considers itself entitled to build its own "sovereign democracy" without reference to Western standards.
+Russian political scientist Andrey Piontkovsky argues that the ideology of Ruscism is in many ways similar to Nazism, with the speeches of Vladimir Putin reflecting similar ideas to those of Adolf Hitler.

-According to Alexander J. Motyl, an American historian and political scientist, Russian fascism has the following characteristics:
+According to Alexander J. Motyl, Russian fascism has the following characteristics: